Secure Your Brand Identity with Expert Trademark Registration

 • Inventive or coined words or distinctive designs: The best trademarks often involve unique and creative elements, such as invented words or distinctive geometrical designs.

 • Not descriptive of the product: A good trademark should avoid directly describing the product or service.
-Instead, it should be suggestive of the quality or characteristics associated with the brand.
+Instead, it should suggest the quality or characteristics associated with the brand.

 • Excluded from prohibited classes: When registering a trademark, it should not fall within the list of prohibited classes as defined in the Trademark Act.
 This ensures that the chosen mark is eligible for registration and protection.